Uniswap/docs/docs/sdk/web3-react/guides/02-connectors.md

 This guide will cover how to connect our dApp to all the different connectors that `web3-react` supports.
 It is based on the [web3-react example](https://github.com/Uniswap/examples), found in the Uniswap code examples [repository](https://github.com/Uniswap/examples).
 To run this example, check out the examples's [README](https://github.com/Uniswap/examples) and follow the setup instructions.

-In this examples we will cover connecting our dApp to the following connectors:
+In this example we will cover connecting our dApp to the following connectors:
+- Coinbase wallet
+- WalletConnect wallet
 - Network
 - Gnosis safe
-- Coinbase wallet
-- WalletConnect wallet

 :::info
 For help on setting up web3-react and interacting with an `InjectedConnector`, please visit our [connecting to wallets](./01-connect-wallet.md) page!